chintamanand/Inventory-Mangement-System/README.md

 # Inventory-Mangement-System
- Developed Application Using Java, Spring framework, Angular and MySQ:
+ Developed application using Java, Spring framework, Angular and MySQL